piscada/create-build-info/README.md

 ### Basic Example

-Here's a simple example of how to use the **Create Build Info Action** in your workflow to generate build metadata and upload it as an artifact.
+Here's a simple example of how to use the **Create Build Info Action** in your workflow to generate build metadata and upload it as an artifact without committing changes back to the repository.

 ```yaml
 name: Generate Build Info